Any guesses about why you can perform like a superstar one day, yet be totally mediocre the next?

 Before the race, he said to himself, “Someone has to win this race.
 Why not me?”

 “Why not me?” is a beautiful thought.
 It is optimistic, confident, and relaxed.
-There is no PRESSING in this thought.
+There is no FORCING in this thought.

-When you stop pressing, you relax and have fun, and let your body lead.
+When you stop forcing, you relax and have fun, and let your body lead.

 This puts you back in control, because you are not trying to control something (winning) that cannot be controlled.